Everyone dreams of discovering Peru! But, if it’s cheap, it’s even better!

-Here are some tips I can provide you to live a unique experience, without breaking the bank!
+Here are some tips for living a unique experience, without breaking the bank!

 The best way to enjoy your trip is to live it as traditionally as possible.
-Feel the country, its smells, its colors, its inhabitants and you’re sure to experience Peru in the most authentic way.
+Feel the country, its smells, its colors and its inhabitants, and you’re sure to experience Peru in the most authentic way.

 1.- Go local

 Avoid tourist traps and put time into seeking out the local spots.
 Choose a local restaurant where the menu is only written in Spanish, and not in English (which could indicate that it is aimed at an international clientele).
 If a place is frequented by locals, it must be generally cheap and authentic.
 Locals do it right!!!